hobietje/oswe/guidelines/general/general_patterns.md

 Unfortunately, it is still not perfect as it doesn't consider different types of encoding.
 You should be JavaScript-encoding the `sName` here rather than HTML-encoding it.

+# Mime Types

+Code may not handle mime types correctly or consistently.

+* Try sending requests using different mime types.
+* Try requesting responses using different mime types.

 # SQL Injection